Working to better outdoor recreation and wildlife dynamics through education, outreach, science and policy.

 Washington state has the second largest population in the West (7.6 million people and growing), yet has the smallest overall landmass and least amount of federal public lands among Western states.
 The greater Puget Sound is one of the fastest growing urban areas in the country, leading to many more outdoor users each year across the state, particularly after 2020.

 While we are happy to see more people enjoying the outdoors, we can’t ignore the costs associated with overuse or under-regulation, especially when Leave No Trace ethics are not in practice.
 One particular cost that has often been overlooked by recreation groups and industry is the impact of human presence/activities to sensitive flora and fauna.
+The rapid increase in recreation use and development poses significant impacts to wildlife and one of the greatest challenges facing our local land managers.

 While more research is needed, especially locally, activities including motorized vehicle use, mountain biking, backcountry skiing and more have been associated with negative impacts on wolverines, elk, grizzly bears, bighorn sheep, marbled murrelet, mountain caribou and other species, as well as sensitive watersheds, meadows, grasslands and other habitats.